DryCreations/pdfproject/grading/closed_actions.md

 - [ ] [Action #56](https://github.com/DryCreations/pdfproject/tree/WH_action_68/76/81)

  Action 56 was assigned in these [minutes](../planning/minutes/4-8-2021.md) and is currently complete, but not marked.
-Still aspire to finish it this finals week.

 - [ ] [Action #76](https://github.com/DryCreations/pdfproject/tree/WH_action_68/76/81)

- Action 76 was assigned in these [minutes](../planning/minutes/4-15-2021.md) and is currently incomplete.
+ Action 76 was assigned in these [minutes](../planning/minutes/4-15-2021.md) and is currently complete, but not marked.
 Still aspire to finish it this finals week.

 - [ ] [Action #68](https://github.com/DryCreations/pdfproject/tree/WH_action_68/76/81)